reincas/YALIP/README.md

 ## Parameter Sets

-The YALIP package provides some sets of radial integrals and Judd-Ofelt parameters for lanthanide ions as well as spectral refractive index parameters for some materials from the literature.
+The YALIP package provides some sets of radial integrals and Judd-Ofelt parameters of lanthanide ions as well as spectral refractive index parameters for some materials from the literature.
 For details see the source code of [`lanthanide.py`](src/yalip/lanthanide.py).